Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 From 3 pm

 Settle in: Check into your lodging and get settled.
 Begin your exploration of Calistoga wines at one of downtown’s Lincoln Avenue tasting rooms.
-Romeo Vineyards & Cellars, Picayune Cellars, KB by Knights Bridge Tasting Room, and August Briggs Winery are all good choices.
-If a cocktail’s more to your liking, head over to Sam’s Social Club.
+Romeo Vineyards & Cellars, Picayune Cellars, CAMi Vineyards, and August Briggs Winery are all good choices, as is Lola Wines, a block south of Lincoln on Foothill Boulevard/Highway 29.
+If you’d prefer a cocktail, head to Sam’s Social Club.
+The Calistoga Inn has its own brewery (Friday’s happy hour ends at 6).

 7 pm